JKC-Codes/eleventy-plugin-time-to-read/README.md

 ${this.timeToRead(data.content, 'pl')} // JavaScript
 ```

 ### Style

 - Default: 'long'
 - Accepts: 'narrow', 'short' or 'long'

-The style of the speed unit text and conjunction, for example:
+The style of the text and conjunction, for example:

 - long = 3 minutes and 10 seconds
 - short = 3 min & 10 sec